 So, uh, do porta potties flush?
 Actually, kinda!
 Some units have a flushing mechanism to help circulate the tank contents.
 But the waste doesn’t travel through any plumbing and is still temporarily held inside the porta potty tank.

-It’s true — the weather effects inside porta potty units.
+It’s true — the weather affects inside porta potty units.
 But there are simple solutions to combating seasonal weather changes.

 Sometimes temperatures can drop enough to freeze the solution in the tank.
 How do porta potties work in the cold, then?